 Interested in studying tigers?
 You'll do some of that during these three weeks in Thailand, where you will explore the country's cultural and conservation challenges.
 CFANS has been a principal partner in a long-term tiger conservation project, and one of the highlights of this course will be working on that project in a "biodiversity hotspot" that is home to over 400 bird species, 90 reptile species and 108 species of fish.
 Activities will include camera-trapping techniques, prey assessment methods, and radio telemetry approaches to the study of tigers and other large mammals.
-Your adventure begins with a two-day trip up Thailand's central waterway, the Chao Praya River, on a live-aboard barge designed for research and education.
+Embark on a two-day trip to the Suphan Buri province, near the Tha Chin River, known for its spectacular mountains, forests, and plains where you will learn about Thai culture, and enjoy several excursions.
 Then you'll travel to Thailand's premier conservation research site, home base for daily field activities and a launching point for a wilderness trip into more remote parts of western Thailand.
 Not only will you experience the beauty and diversity of Thailand – as part of a team, you will research and gain an understanding of landscape-scale conservation strategies and methods to study large mammals and birds.

 **Please note that each experience in Thailand is unique, and while this journal is a great overview of the program, your experience will be special to your year.

 WHO WILL BENEFIT

 Students interested in sustainability, conservation and management of natural resources.